-- 1. must currently physically reside full time in the City of Auburn and - 2. must be the custodial parent with whom the child resides full time or; - 3. must be the person/parent with adjudicated/court ordered sole legal and physical custody or; - 4. must be the person/parent with adjudicated/court ordered joint legal custody and primary physical custody of the child with a custodial exchange schedule that meets ACS requirements or

-5. must be the person with adjudicated/court ordered permament guardianship as established by Alabama statute, case law or a judge's Order with whom the child resides full time.
+- 1. must currently physically reside full time in the City of Auburn, and - 2. must be the custodial biological or adoptive parent who has all custodial rights and with whom the child resides full time, or - 3. must be the adjudicated/legal custodian as required by ACS Custodial Policy, or - 4. must be the person with adjudicated/court ordered permanent guardianship as established by Alabama statute, case law or a judge's Order with whom the child resides full time.